sophon-crypto/fairstaking1kv/1kv-edst.md

 ### 1.4 We need to attract individual stakers from the most intuitive place

-Currently, a hard thing to us is that public never heard of the program.
+Currently, a hard thing to us is that the public never heard of the program.
 There are also no clues on the Polkadot App for nominators to choose 1kv validators from.
-We need to attract enough Polkadot App users to nominate 1kv participants.
-As enough people put their stake on us, we can run independently without the help from Web3.
-Then Web3 can move these stakes to other uses or even help more validators.
+As we need to attract enough Polkadot App users to nominate 1kv participants, making the program visible on the App is crucial.
+Because if there are enough people put their support us, we can run independently without the help from Web3 in the end.
+Web3 can then move these stakes to other uses or even support more validators.

 ## 2、 Project objectives

-We plan to develop a Single-step-nomination function on the Polkadot App to attract individual nominators to stake their funds to the 1kv validators.
+We plan to develop a Single-step-nomination function on the Polkadot App to attract individual nominators to put their stakes to the 1kv validators.

 ## 3, Project Desgin
 ### 3.1 Basic Function
 #### 3.1.1 Entry for personal nomination
-In Polkadot app, more 1kV operation entrances are provided for individual nominators
+In Polkadot app, we would like to add an option to allow nominators to stake on 1kv validators.

 ```
 Bond more funds